alextanhongpin/clean-architecture-learn/value-object.md

 - value object does not have identity, so no id field
 - good contender of value object is stock quantity, age, email
 - another way to see valueobject is it just wraps the primitives with logic
+- Another good candidate is value object in service layer.
+Often, we want to express a business logic without depending on model identity.
+- For example, we may have a discount service that returns the possible discount that returns discount value object.
+- When client select the discount from the API, they can then be converted back to the value object and be compared for optimistic concurrency.
+- In short, favor value object over DTOs.
+- value object can be easily build from any input without relying on identity, as opposed to domain model.
+It is hard to construct a new domain model without id, unless that is the convention set.

 # Example